Random Feature Spiking Neural Networks: Mathematical Framework

 \subsubsection{Temporal Parameters}

-We will start by defining the operator $\op{T}$, which assigns the temporal parameters in the hidden layers.
+We will start by defining the substep $\op{T}$, which assigns the temporal parameters in the hidden layers.
 The output layer requires an interval of length $H$ within $I^\text{tot}=[0, T+H)$ containing spikes to fit the target functions $Y$, which are supported on $[T, T+H)$.
 To ensure the availability of past and recent information, we use the following heuristic in \name.
-Choose the maximal delay, depending on whether the constraint is automatically fulfilled by the available input, either as $\tau_{\max{}} =\frac{O}{2}$ if $O \geq H$ or $H$, otherwise.
-Then, for the neurons in layer $l$, we assign the delays linearly spaced over $\left[0, \frac{l}{L}\tau_{\max{}}\right)$, so both past and recent information is available to the current layer.
-For the \textit{PSPK}-supports $\nl{\vsigma}{}{l}$, we want multiple scales to be available across different delays, so we cycle through a set of small to large values, defined by a (small) minimum and (large w.r.t. $O$) maximum value $\sigma^\text{h}_{\min}, \sigma^\text{h}_{\max}\in\real^+$, and a cycle length $N_{\sigma}^\text{h}\ll N_{l}\in\nat$.
+For the neurons in layer $l$, we assign the delays $\nl{\vtau}{}{l}$ linearly spaced over $\left[0, \frac{l}{L}\tau_{\max{}}\right)$, with appropriately chosen $\tau_{\max{}}\in\real_0^+$, so both past and recent information is available to the current layer.
+If $O < H$, $\tau_{\max}$ should be at least $H-O$ to guarantee a sufficiently long interval of spikes.
+For the \textit{SRK}-supports $\nl{\vsigma}{}{l}$, we want multiple scales to be available across different delays, so we cycle through a set of small to large values, defined by a (small) minimum and (large w.r.t. $O$) maximum value $\sigma^\text{h}_{\min}, \sigma^\text{h}_{\max}\in\real^+$, and a cycle length $N_{\sigma}^\text{h}\ll N_{l}\in\nat$.
 We then assign the supports linearly spaced between the bounds, repeated every $N_{\sigma}^\text{h}$ neurons.
-Since the \textit{RfK}s mainly serve to bound the spiking rate and the main arguments of \secref{sec:sswim_h_weights} and \secref{sec:sswim_h_norm} focus on the behaviour of the \textit{PSPK} contributions, we set $\nl{\varsigma}{i}{l}=\sigma^\text{h}_{\min}$ for all neurons, leaving more involved considerations to future work.
-The associated operator $\mathcal{T}_{\sigma^\text{h}_{\min}, \sigma^\text{h}_{\max}, N_{\sigma}^\text{h}}$ is thus compactly given by \boxml{op_t}{ \mathcal{T}_{\sigma^\text{h}_{\min}, \sigma^\text{h}_{\max}, N_{\sigma}^\text{h}}\parenth{l, L, N_l, O, H} = \\ . }
+Since the \textit{RfK}s mainly serve to bound the spiking rate and the main arguments of \secref{sec:sswim_h_weights} and \secref{sec:sswim_h_norm} focus on the behaviour of the \textit{SRK} contributions, we set $\nl{\varsigma}{i}{l}=\sigma^\text{h}_{\min}$ for all neurons, leaving more involved considerations to future work.
+The temoral parameters are thus given by $\mathcal{T}\parenth{l, L, N_l, O, H} =$ \boxml{op_t}{ . }